flashbots/op-geth/README.md

 # Flashbots Op-Geth Builder

-This experimental project implements the block builder for Optimism, based on [op-geth](https://github.com/ethereum-optimism/op-geth).
+This is an experimental project that implements the block builder for Optimism, based on [op-geth](https://github.com/ethereum-optimism/op-geth).

----

 ## How it works